Tastytrade versus E*TRADE: compare IRA, commissions, investing fees, trading tools, account differences, pros and cons. Which online broker is better?

 Sixth Category: Day and Swing Trading

-Direct-Access Routing: E*Trade Pro has it.
+Direct-Access Routing: E*Trade Pro has this.

-Level II Quotes: Available at E*Trade.
+Level II Quotes: These are available at E*Trade.

 Winner: E*Trade